plone/volto/packages/registry/docs/howto/how-to-register-an-addon.md

 # How to register an add-on in your app

 You have two ways available for registering an add-on in your app.
-Via `package.json` key or using a configuration file.
+You can do so either through the `addons` key in your {file}`package.json` or by using a configuration file.

 ## Via `addons` key in `package.json`

+The following code sample shows how to register your add-on in your app through the `addons` key in your {file}`package.json`.

 ```json
 {